Sauna Buying Guide

 • Combine traditional sauna heat with infrared elements

-• Allow users to choose between–or combine–heat styles
+• Allow you to switch between–or layer–heat styles

-• Offer flexibility for households with different comfort preferences
+• Offer flexibility for different preferences within the same household

 Heater Size & Power Matters